Kid Food

 Credit: Joe Lingeman/Kitchn

 My daughter picked out her first backpack and matching lunch box in the summer before kindergarten.
-I let her get whatever design she wanted, and she picked out an insulated lunch box from Pottery Barn Kids
+I let her get whatever she wanted, and she picked out the Pottery Barn Kids Mackenzie Lunch Box

 Quick Overview